 More than a dozen experts share their content marketing strategy insights and tips within the pages of Bruce Clay’s and Murray Newlands’s new book, “Content Marketing Strategies for Professionals” (buy it on Amazon here) — the ultimate guide to developing your own content marketing strategy for any content creator, marketer or social media manager that wants to stop wasting words.

-In addition to Clay and Newlands’s experience-driven and field-tested knowledge, “Content Marketing Strategies for Professionals” taps into case studies, articles and anecdotes from Internet marketing powerhouses, renowned for their savvy in content strategy, marketing, public relations, media and SEO.
+In addition to Clay’s and Newlands’s experience-driven and field-tested knowledge, “Content Marketing Strategies for Professionals” taps into case studies, articles and anecdotes from internet marketing powerhouses, renowned for their savvy in content strategy, marketing, public relations, media and SEO.
 The content marketing all-star lineup includes: